bazelruby/rules_ruby/README.md

   </tbody>
 </table>

-## What's coming next
+## Potential Future Features

-1. Building native extensions in gems with Bazel
+- [x] Using various versions of Ruby installed locally
-2. Using a specified version of Ruby.
+- [ ] Building native extensions in gems with Bazel
-3. Releasing your gems with Bazel
+- [ ] Releasing your gems with Bazel ([Coinbase fork](https://github.com/coinbase/rules_ruby) might have this feature, worth checking)

 ## Contributing

 We welcome contributions to RulesRuby.
-Please make yourself familiar with the [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) document.
+Please make yourself familiar with the [code of conduct](CODE_OF_CONDUCT.md), which basically says — don't be an a-hole.

 You may notice that there is more than one Bazel WORKSPACE inside this repo.
 There is one in `examples/simple_script` for instance, because we use this example to validate and test the rules.
 So be mindful whether your current directory contains `WORKSPACE` file or not.